JelovsEyefinity

 Eyefinity is an enterprise platform built for large optical chains.
-If you're an independent OD paying enterprise prices for features you don't use, this guide explains what your real options are — including where Eyefinity genuinely wins and where Jelo is a better fit.
+If you're an independent OD paying enterprise prices for features you don't use, this guide explains your real options — including where Eyefinity genuinely wins and where Jelo is a better fit.

 Quick Answer